coralblocks/CoralPool/README.md

     * accommodate more instances.
 This method can never return null.
     *
     * @return an instance from the pool
-    */
-    public E get();
+    * @throws IllegalStateException if the ObjectBuilder returns null */ public E get();